 Although marten have not been documented in the watershed, they are very likely present.

 Four species of smaller forest carnivores are considered species of concern in the HCP: fisher, marten, wolverine, and lynx.
 None of these species have been documented in the watershed since the 1960s, but it is likely that marten are living in the watershed because they have been found just four miles to the east.
-A forest carnivore study using remote camera traps is currently underway to determine if either fisher or marten are present.
-Wolverine may also be captured by these cameras because their tracks were found just six miles east of the watershed in 2006.
-All of these small forest carnivores favor undisturbed areas of mature and old-growth forest.
+Wolverine may also use the watershed because their tracks were found just six miles east of the watershed in 2006.
+All four of these carnivores favor undisturbed areas of mature and old-growth forest.
+We used remote camera traps from 2006 to 2010 to sample a variety of habitats where they might be likely to occur.
+Unfortunately, none were seen during the study.
 View more information on the forest carnivore study on Seattle Public Utilities Biodiversity website.